ttaubert/octoblog/source/_posts/2014-10-29-why-including-a-backup-pin-in-your-hpkp-header-is-a-good-idea.markdown

 that passes pin validation.
 After the attack was discovered StartSSL would quickly revoke all currently issued certificates, generate a new key pair for their root certificate and issue new certificates.
-And again we would be out of luck because suddenly pin validations fail and no browser will connect to our site.
+And again we would be out of luck because suddenly pin validation fails and no browser will connect to our site.

 ## Include the pin of a backup key

-The safest way to pin your certificate's public key and be prepared to revoke your certificate when necessary is thus to include the pin of a second public
-key: your backup key.
+The safest way to pin your certificate's public key and be prepared to revoke your certificate when necessary is to include the pin of a second public key: your backup key.
 This backup RSA key should in no way be related to your first key, just generate a new one.

 A good advice is to keep this backup key pair (especially the private key) on your machine until you need it.
 Uploading it to the server is dangerous: when